 You may be able to purchase additional pension via a regular contract or a one off lump sum payment.

 When you're planning your retirement it's important to consider what state pension you will be entitled to and when you can claim it.
 You can ask for a state pension forecast.

-For more information, see the Government's state pension information.
+For more information, you can visit the government's state pension information.

 Dealing with debt

 It's very easy to get into debt, and there are numerous ways that it can happen.
-Debt can become a barrier to planning for your retirement, so if you need help managing debt in preparation for retirement, help is available from the following websites:
+Debt can become a barrier to planning for your retirement, so if you need help to manage debt in preparation for retirement, help is available from:

-If you paid into a pension scheme before the LGPS and don't know how to contact the pension scheme, the government website includes a function to help you trace any forgotten or lost pensions.
+If you paid into a pension scheme before the LGPS and don't know how to contact the pension scheme, the government website helps you trace any forgotten or lost pensions.

 The Pensions and Lifetime Savings Association have created the Retirement Living Standards website.
 It's been developed to help you picture what kind of lifestyle you could have in retirement.